 The Authority's investment in LondonEnergy Ltd is held at cost.
-The land at Pinkham Way was valued at 31 March 2018.
+The land at Pinkham Way was valued at 31 March 2018, but the valuation was updated to reflect market conditions at 31 March 2021.
 The Hornsey Street property was valued at 31 March 2018.
 The land at EcoPark was valued at 31 March 2021.